-There are nine combat teams who throw oranges at each other during the festival.
+There are nine combat teams that throw oranges at each other during the festival.
 You can volunteer to join one of the teams to throw oranges.
 You will also see a load of red hats, which symbolizes freedom.
 Anyone that wears a red hat cannot throw oranges – but you also won’t be a target of a flying fruit either.

 By far though, the best way to have fun is to join the food fight in the battle areas.
-The carriage takes turn to enter the battle zone and the horses hang around for a while at the center, to then be surrounded by unarmored orange-throwing people in medieval costumes.
+The carriage takes turns to enter the battle zone and the horses hang around for a while at the center, to then be surrounded by unarmored orange-throwing people in medieval costumes.
 The person in the carriage also throws back oranges to the mob below.

-Being pelted with oranges that feel like frozen golf balls may not be everyone’s idea of fun, but the event ends with a ceremony to announce the winners of battle and an awesome bonfire in the center of the city.
+Being pelted with oranges that feel like frozen golf balls may not be everyone’s idea of fun, but the event ends with a ceremony to announce the winners of the battle and an awesome bonfire in the center of the city.
 Be sure to also check out the river after the battle, which carries tons of used oranges back downstream.